rohansethi1999430/rohansethi1999430/README.md

 * 💡 Always open to collaborating on projects and innovative ideas.

-* 💻 Seeking Winter 2025 internships
+* 💻 Seeking full time opportunities

 Find out more about me & feel free to connect with me here: